w4v3/sgfcharm/sgfcharm/dokka.md

 # Module sgfview

-This is the SgfView library for rendering `sgf` files.
+This is the SgfView library for rendering `SGF` files.

 It consists of:

 * the [onion.w4v3xrmknycexlsd.lib.sgfcharm.view] package containing the UI logic
 * the [onion.w4v3xrmknycexlsd.lib.sgfcharm.parse] package containing the parser for `SGF` files and the data type definitions
-* the [SgfController] class managing the interaction of the two components
+* the [SgfController] class managing the interaction of those two components
 * the [onion.w4v3xrmknycexlsd.lib.sgfcharm.handle] package containing several helper classes supporting the [SgfController]

 Please take note of the [Status] annotations provided throughout the documentation which should guide